 What is RTI?

-This means that employers will have to send details to HMRC electronically every time they pay an employee as part of their routine payroll process.
+This means that employers have to send details to HMRC electronically every time they pay an employee as part of their routine payroll process.

-HMRC is introducing RTI in order to modernise the Pay As You Earn (PAYE) system and keep pace with changes to modern working patterns.
+HMRC introduced RTI in order to modernise the Pay As You Earn (PAYE) system and keep pace with changes to modern working patterns.

 How will RTI work in Crunch?

-Crunch will submit your RTI returns to HMRC as soon as you save a payroll run - that's it.
+Crunch will submit your ‘RTI Returns’ to HMRC as soon as you save a payroll run - that's it.